bradleydeakin/makersbnb_project/README.md

 ## Database setup
-- Using PSQL CREATE DATABASE "Makersbnb"
+- Using PSQL CREATE DATABASE makersbnb
-- Using db/migrations 01_Create_User_Table.sql add "User" table to 'Makersbnb' database.
+- Using db/migrations 01_Create_guest_profiles_Table.sql add a 'guest_profiles' table to 'makersbnb' database.
+- Add the 4 users to the database, using the SQL commands within the file.
-- Using db/migrations 01_Create_Listings_Table.sql add "Listings" table to 'Makersbnb' database.
+- Using db/migrations 01_Create_listings_Table.sql add 'listings' table to 'makersbnb' database.
+- Add the 5 profile properties listed within the migration file to the 'listings' table.

+Create a TEST database called 'makersbnb_test' and using the above migrations, add the 'guest_profiles' and 'listings' tables to it.
+Do not enter the data as it is not needed.